 What is a test cross?

-A test cross is a technique which is used by geneticists in which an individual whose genotype is unknown for a dominant phenotype (it could be homozygous dominant or heterozygous dominant) is crossed with an individual that is homozygous recessive at the locus in question.
+A test cross is a technique used by geneticists in which an individual whose genotype is unknown for a dominant phenotype (it could be homozygous dominant or heterozygous dominant) is crossed with an individual that is homozygous recessive at the locus in question.

 The ratio of phenotypes in the offspring reveals the unknown genotype.